RyanParsley/rpdc/_tangents/cnc.md

     alt: Final version
 ---

 In an effort to better understand how CNC Routers work, I decided to build one from scratch.
-Having little confidence that I could pull it off, I came up with a plan to break it up into smaller wins.
+Having little confidence that I could pull it off, I came up with a plan to break this ambitious project up into a series of smaller wins.

 {% include gallery caption="Evolution of a DIY CNC from scratch." %}